erwinmaza/Transformifier/README.md

 No problem.
 Except there's this element that's like this original element, except it's skewed just so.

 The gotcha: the element is dynamic at runtime.
 Thus, you can't simply save the designer's sample as a static png.
-You must render and recreate the skew in code.
+You must render the element and recreate the skew in code.

 And no, the transformation values are not available, since they were applied freehand in Photoshop.